NOAA-ORR-ERD/PyGnome/NormalInstall.rst

 python's site-packages area. (site-packages is the standard place where python installers will put packages after building them)

-You may also want to consider using conda environments.
+You may also want to consider using conda environments -- see above.

-There is C++/Cython code that must be built - you will need the corect C compiler and recent setuptools, etc.
+There is C++/Cython code that must be built - you will need the correct C compiler and recent setuptools, etc. See "Installing With Anaconda" for more detail.

 python.org
 ==========